 The first day of the UNEP Switch-Asia Sustainable Consumption and Production (SCP) conference kicked off with all the requisite excitement and enthusiasm that all first days of conferences come packaged with, as the 130 government officials, business leaders, and civil society pioneers congregated at the conference hall of the Plaza Athénée Hotel in Bangkok, Thailand. (more…)

-The first European Resources Forum takes place in Berlin, Germany; Source: ERF Website.
 When we think about international environmental conferences, similar pictures come to our minds: experts flying in to chic venues, abundance of good food and long discussions of impacts that are hard to gauge.
 Which brings us to the question: do we really need to launch the tradition of another yearly environmental conference in Europe?
 Dr. Harry Lehmann, who conceived the idea of the European Resources Forum, thinks that the answer is certainly yes.
 Before heading for the first sessions of the ERF in Berlin, my colleague Tanaka Tabassum and I spoke to Dr Lehmann on his motivation for “another” environmental conference.
 As well as leading the planning division of the German Federal Environmental Agency (UBA), Dr. Lehmann is a veteran in the field of sustainability policy with an academic background in physics.
+Clearly, this is not a man who builds castles in the sky.

 At the World Resources Forum (WRF) in Beijing, all environmental experts agree on the fact that today we need to take actions to tackle the problem of resources scarcity.
 Problematic, however, is to pinpoint who should lead the change.
 Prof. Munashinghe, the 2007 Nobel Peace Prize winner, gives a very pragmatic answer: “ Market share is the key element to understand where governmental policy should focus.”
 If the market has oligopolistic characteristics, policy actions should focus on the supply side.
 In an oligopsonic market, the opposite policy maker should take actions on the demand side to make the consumer aware about possible solutions path for the environmental issue.
 This solution is very important because it give a simple tool for policy maker to focus their strategy on the right market actors and therefore gain in efficiency.